Residency – Program Information

 Mentoring

 Residents benefit from a formal mentoring program with faculty mentors chosen in their first year.
-As interests and preferences can change over the course of training, the program seeks to provide adequate flexibility for residents to change mentors if needed.
-The mentoring program provides a structured format to address various topics of interest to residents as their careers develop, such as wellness, professionalism, and conflict resolution.
+The program provides a structured format to address various topics of interest to residents as their careers develop, such as leadership, wellness, professionalism, and conflict resolution.

 Sample Block Schedule